Speed Rule Quickfire – what, why and how to have your say

 • All the changes are blanket changes without taking into account the local area and how it may have changed since the safe speeds were adopted.

 Speed kills.
-Around 55 more Aucklanders will be killed on the road over the next two years if the Speed Rule goes ahead – and more would be seriously injured.
+Around 55 more Aucklanders will be killed and seriously injured on the road over the next two years if the Speed Rule goes ahead.
 The Government is increasing speed limits under the guise of boosting the economy, despite all evidence to the contrary, and with no consultation process allowed on affected streets.
 It’s important they hear from all of us how harmful their proposal will be.

 The feedback form can take just 5 minutes, depending on how much you want to write.
 Please let the Government know that you want to keep safe speeds, and ask a friend to do the same.